xcat2/xcat-core/docs/source/advanced/docker/dockerized_xcat/run_xcat_in_docker_host.rst

     [xcatmn]# lsxcatd -a

 ..
 Attention::
-    Recommend strongly to use external NFS if needed.
-If perfer to use xCAT container internal NFS service, the shared directory must be mount to Docker host by ``-v`` option when start xCAT container.
+    Use of NFS outside of xCAT Docker container is recommended.
+For NFS service set up inside of xCAT Docker container, mount the shared directory with ``-v`` option when starting xCAT container.